nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 The core module contains many important classes used throughout the application.

-The important classes would be `UnmodifiableObservableList` where it applies the Observer pattern to allow the UI component to be listen to changes to the data.
+* `UnmodifiableObservableList` :  Apply the Observer pattern to allow the UI component to be listen to changes to the data.
 * `Events` : This module is used by components to marshal information around and inform other components that things have happened. (i.e. a form of _Event Driven_ design)
-* `Util` : Used by many classes to write log messages to the App's log file.
 * `LogsCenter` : Used by many classes to write log messages to the App's log file.

+#### Util

+The util module contains many different helper methods and classes used throughout the application.
+The things that can, and should be reused can be found in here.

+#### Exceptions

+The exceptions module contains all common exceptions that will be used and thrown throughout the application.

+* `ValidationException` : Used by many classes to signal that the command or model parsed is not valid and something should be done.

 ## Implementation